hexacodone/devops-tools-inventory/README.md

 # devops-tools-inventory
-A list of essential DevOps tools and their use cases
+A list of essential DevOps tools and Best Practices

 # DevOps Tools Inventory